-Here’s how to identify your target customers.
+Here are three steps to identify your target customers.

 The people who are most likely to buy your products or services share certain characteristics.
 The first step toward identifying these prospects is putting together a customer profile.
 This is essentially a detailed description of your target demographic that includes:

-- Age — Do your potential customers mostly fit in a Millennial age bracket?
+- Age: Do your potential customers mostly fit in a Millennial age bracket?
 Or are they more often middle-aged or seniors?
 This is important, because customers in different age groups will respond differently to how your product is designed and marketed.

-- Gender — Remember how men are from Mars and women are from Venus?
+- Gender: Remember how men are from Mars and women are from Venus?
 Generally speaking, their needs and goals are often strikingly different.
 If you promote your business in a way that fails to address these differences, you could end up attracting few people of either gender.

-- Income level — Knowing how much disposable income your customers possess should directly influence your marketing strategies.
+- Income level: Knowing how much disposable income your customers possess should directly influence your marketing strategies.
 Low-income families may be drawn to products or services that help save them money.
 Customers in higher-income brackets may respond more favorably to marketing that stresses luxury and exclusivity.

 Other key characteristics include marital status, occupation or industry, families with (or without) children, ethnic groups, and hobbies and interests.

 You can learn about your target audience through primary and secondary market research.
 Primary research involves learning about customer buying habits through direct contact, such as:

 - Interviews — Talk to people you trust and whose purchasing habits dovetail with your small business.

 With a comprehensive customer profile in place, the next step is to look at your products or services in a fresh light.
 Given what you know about the target audience, ask yourself: